Imagine Me & You

 - I Love the Smell of X in the Morning:

 I love the smell of hot dogs in the evening.
 Smells like... hot dogs

-- Indulgent Fantasy Segue: During H's science act, Rachel happens to barely touch Luce's hand, then she brushes Luce's hair off her face, and then they spend several moments deeply gazing into each other's eyes with very tender music playing.
-Suddenly the lights come on and...
-Luce's still watching the act and no touching has taken place.
+- Indulgent Fantasy Segue: During H's science act, Rachel happens to barely touch Luce's hand, then she brushes Luce's hair off her face, and then they spend several moments deeply gazing into each other's eyes with very tender music playing, leaning closer, and closer, and... the lights come on with a loud snap, Luce's still watching the act and no touching has taken place.